fredojunio/fredojunio/readme.md

 # Kon'nichiwa <img src="https://user-images.githubusercontent.com/74038190/226127923-0e8b7792-7b3c-462b-951b-63c96ba1a5af.gif" width="30"> !.

 My friend call me Fredo, Edo, Alfred, or whatever.
-As a junior developer, I am actively working to enhance my skills in frontend development, with a particular emphasis on the Flutter framework..
+As a junior developer, I am actively working to enhance my skills in frontend development by building dynamic apps with a focus on Flutter framework...

 📫 Let's connect!
 Feel free to reach out if you share an interest in Flutter, mobile development, or if you just want to chat about the latest advancements in the tech world.